Understanding Nipple Discharge: Early Symptom of Breast Cancer?

 - Spontaneous Discharge: Discharge that comes out without squeezing is the only type of discharge of concern.
-If the discharge only occurs with squeezing, ignore it and stop squeezing your breast.
-Check your bra or night clothes for evidence of spontaneous discharge.
-If you see a spot, save it and show it to your doctor.
+If the discharge only occurs with squeezing, it is usually not a concern.

 - Color: Worrisome discharge is typically either bloody or clear.
 Discharge that is green, milky, or other colors is almost always of no concern.
-Note: if you have large amounts of milky discharge and you are not breast feeding, it should be brought to the attention of your physician.
-Tests should be done to evaluate for the possibility of a pituitary tumor.
-Milky discharge with squeezing is not of concern.
+However, if you have large amounts of milky discharge and you are not breastfeeding, it should be brought to the attention of your physician.

-- Single verses multiple ducts: If a woman squeezes her breast and notes discharge from multiple spots on the nipple, she can be reassured that the discharge is usually nothing to worry about.
-However, if the discharge is consistently coming from one spot on the nipple, it is of more concern.
-This observation should be confirmed by her physician (see link to picture).
+- Single verses multiple ducts: If the discharge is consistently coming from one spot on the nipple, it is of more concern.
+However, if a woman squeezes her breast and notes discharge from multiple spots on the nipple, she can be reassured that the discharge is usually nothing to worry about.

-If the discharge is spontaneous, and is coming from a single duct, the next step is to do a ductogram.
-A ductogram is a procedure in which contrast material is placed into the duct (under local anesthesia) and an X-ray is taken (see link to picture).
-If an abnormality is seen in the duct the patient is taken directly to the operating room where the abnormal duct is removed.
+If the discharge is spontaneous and originating from a single duct, we perform a ductogram, a procedure in which contrast material is placed into the duct under local anesthesia and an X-ray is taken.
+If an abnormality is detected, the patient is taken directly to the operating room for removal of the abnormal duct.

-If the ductogram is normal and it was done without technical problems, we advise the patient to observe the discharge.
-If the discharge persists we repeat the ductogram.
-In cases in which the ductogram does not clarify the cause of the discharge either because of technical problems or patient discomfort, we usually proceed to surgical exploration of duct.
+If the ductogram is normal and there are no technical problems, we advise the patient to monitor the discharge.
+If the discharge persists, we repeat the ductogram.
+If the cause of the discharge is still unclear after repeat ductograms, we usually proceed to surgical exploration of the duct.

-We have used this approach in hundreds of patients with spontaneous single duct nipple discharge with consistently excellent results.
-In 90% of the cases the biopsy is benign and the discharge stops after the removal of the abnormal duct.
-These patients are returned to routing follow-up.
-The majority of cancers that are identified with this procedure are early cancers that have an excellent prognosis.
+Our approach has been used in hundreds of patients with spontaneous single duct nipple discharge and has consistently produced excellent results.
+In 90% of cases, the biopsy is benign and the discharge stops after the removal of the abnormal duct.
+Most cancers identified with this procedure are early cancers with a good prognosis.

-Ductal lavage is a relatively new technique that evaluates a relatively large sample of cells that are washed out (i.e. lavaged) from the ducts.
-We are concerned about the costs of this procedure.
-We have so far concluded the limited benefit is not justified by its cost.
+Ductal lavage is a relatively new technique that evaluates a large sample of cells washed out from the ducts.
+However, we have found the limited benefit does not justify the cost.